ignite/cli/docs/5 IBC and Relayer/1 Relayer.md

 # Relayer

-Starport has a built-in IBC relayer that let's you connect local (running on you local machine) and remote blockchains.
-Starport relayer uses [IBC Go relayer](https://github.com/cosmos/relayer).
+A built-in IBC relayer in Starport lets you connect blockchains that run on your local computer and remote blockchains.
+The Starport relayer uses [IBC Go relayer](https://github.com/cosmos/relayer).

 ## `starport relayer configure`